Further education training opportunities for your business

 InnovateUs is a skills development programme, funded by the Department for the Economy and delivered across Northern Ireland by the six FE colleges.

 The programme is designed to encourage and promote opportunities for small businesses and FE colleges to work together.
 In particular, the focus of the programme is to enable small businesses, with fewer than 50 employees, to acquire the skills necessary to engage in innovation activities.
 The programme offers between 15 and 60 hours of bespoke training and skills development support, normally delivered over a six month period.

 By gaining these skills, small businesses can then exploit innovative opportunities or undertake additional forms of innovation, which will contribute to growth and development.

-Skills Focus, a strand of the Employer Support Programme, is a skills development programme funded by the Department for the Economy (DfE) and delivered across Northern Ireland by the six FE colleges.
+Skills Focus is a skills development programme funded by the Department for the Economy (DfE) and delivered across Northern Ireland by the six FE colleges.

 Skills Focus aims to support, promote and facilitate collaborative working between business and FE colleges, in order to provide tailored skills provision to small to medium enterprises with fewer than 250 employees.
 The purpose of Skills Focus is to meet business needs by increasing the skills levels and employability of the existing workforce to qualification level 2 and above.

 Connected is an initiative between the six Further Education colleges, Queen's University Belfast, the Ulster University and the Open University in Northern Ireland to help businesses and the wider community to improve their performance by providing access to a broad portfolio of knowledge and technology support services.

 Connected makes available academic expertise and resources that can bring measurable benefits to business.
 It aims to develop interaction and stimulate innovation to benefit local companies and the Northern Ireland economy by encouraging, easing and increasing potential knowledge exchange links between academia and industry, particularly small and medium-sized enterprises.